algolia/search-bundle/README.md

 ## Indexing entity properties or methods

-The `Field` annotation marks a field or method for indexing by algolia.
+The `Field` annotation marks a field or method for indexing by Algolia.

 All annotations are defined in the `Algolia\AlgoliaSearchSymfonyDoctrineBundle\Mapping\Annotation` namespace.